Meth Withdrawal Symptoms: 5 Symptoms to Be Aware Of

 People can take meth by smoking, swallowing, injecting, and inhaling.
 However, the "high" from a dose does not last very long, so many people take frequent doses compromising their eating and sleep cycle.

-What are the Effects of Meth Abuse?
+What Are the Effects of Meth Abuse?

 Meth abuse and meth addiction generally come with both instant and long-term effects on the human body.